ibexa/documentation-developer/docs/api/graphql/graphql_custom_ft.md

 ---
-description: Add custom Field Types to GraphQL.
+description: Add GraphQL support to custom Field Types.
 ---

-# Add custom Field Types to GraphQL
+# Add GraphQL support to custom Field Types

 If you want to use custom Field Types in GraphQL, you need to map them.
-Their values and field definition structure, need to be defined, for GraphQL to read them.
+Their values and field definition structure, need to be defined, to interact with them using GraphQL.
 For example:

 | Name | Possible field value      | Resolver| Field definition|